RRH Benbecula: Weapons range

-The British Army also had a large presence in the Outer Hebrides, operating the artillery Deep Sea Range on South Uist.
+The British Army also had a large presence in the Outer Hebrides, operating the Deep Sea Range on South Uist.
 This role was passed to the Defence Evaluation and Research Agency (eventually to become QinetiQ), who remain at the Benbecula and South Uist sites, collectively known as MOD Hebrides.

 Operations

 The radar collects data as part of the UK Air Surveillance And Control System (ASACS) based at RAF Boulmer.
 From there the station is monitored and controlled to support the creation of the recognised air picture for the United Kingdom.
 The radar site also accommodates several types of VHF and UHF ground-to-air transmitters.

 Radar Flight (North) of the ASACS Engineering & Logistics Squadron based at RAF Boulmer has command and control of RRH Buchan and ensures its operational availability.

-As part of a major upgrade of RRH sites around the U.K. the MOD began a programme titled HYDRA in 2020 to install new state of the art communications buildings, radar towers and bespoke perimeter security.
+As part of a major upgrade of RRH sites around the UK the MOD began a programme titled HYDRA in 2020 to install new communications buildings, radar towers and perimeter security.